Topic

 Banking is a fundamental utility like water and electricity, and that’s precisely why democratic societies are increasingly turning to its use as a method of censorship and repression.

-• More than 40 of the 50 investment-banking jobs in the Asia-Pacific the Wall Street firm plans to cut will be from Hong Kong and mainland China, sources say
+More than 40 of the 50 jobs the Wall Street firm plans to cut will be from Hong Kong and mainland China.
+Morgan Stanley joins a host of banks that have laid off bankers this year.

 Tokenisation has proved to be cheaper, more efficient and better than ‘the old-fashioned way of trading’, Noel Quinn says, but HSBC will stay ‘away from crypto’.